JeffreyZhuang/Autopilot-documentation/README.md

 | 7    | LAND        |
 | 8    | FLARE       |

+# Procedures

+## Takeoff

+Turn direct and mode switches to manual, cut throttle, and wait until GNSS fix and it will switch to from boot to manual mode.

 # TODO
 - Telemetry
 - Switching between manual and auto flight state